Skip to content

 EXAMPLE

-A total of $2,475,832 was distributed to eligible schools from the Charter School Transportation Grant Program in the second week of February 2024.
-Given the number of eligible schools that applied for the grant (65) and the amount of eligible expenses for reimbursement (over $8 million), the percentage of eligible expenses was significantly reduced to meet the total funds available.
-For the 2024 award, charter schools received approximately 33% of eligible expenses.
+School Transportation Grant was $2.5 million.
+Given the number of eligible schools and amount of eligible expenses, schools received approximately 31% of eligible expenses.
 Increasing the grant funding available and increasing the maximum total amount awarded to eligible schools would relieve the pressure of transportation costs on eligible schools’ budgets.

 Provide Funding for SROs in All PSUs